element-hq/policies/docs/matrix-org/privacy_notice.md

 ### Transfers of your Data

-If you use our Service your data will be transferred outside of the UK to other homeservers and services connected with matrix.org as this is necessary to provide the Service to you.
+If you use our Service your data will be transferred outside of the EU to other homeservers and services connected with matrix.org as this is necessary to provide the Service to you.
 By the very nature of our Service, such transfers will occur regularly and we have no control over the safeguards adopted by third party recipients.

-Where we engage suppliers to process your data outside the UK we will ensure that appropriate safeguards such as the standard contractual clauses are in place.
+Where we engage suppliers to process your data outside the EU we will ensure that appropriate safeguards such as the standard contractual clauses are in place.

 ## 2.4 Sharing Data in Compliance with Enforcement Requests and Applicable Laws; Enforcement of Our Rights